HAScrashed/Hand-detection-deep-learning-models-practice/README.md

 # About
 ## Created by Bartosz Sorek & Robert Pintera
 ### General information
-The project constinst of multiple Jupyter Notebooks with Python code with **results and code** of creating own deep learning models.
+The project consists of multiple Jupyter Notebooks with Python code with **results and code** of creating own deep learning models.
 More comments are in notebooks.
 - 6_finger_numbers_recognition has model created by Bartosz Sorek and trained on kaggle dataset [Finger Digits 0-5](https://www.kaggle.com/datasets/roshea6/finger-digits-05).
 It's capable of recognising 6 gestures basing on black and white images regardless of image rotation.
 - 20_gestures_recognition has model created by Bartosz Sorek and trained on kaggle dataset [Hand Gesture Recognition Dataset](https://www.kaggle.com/datasets/aryarishabh/hand-gesture-recognition-dataset).
 It's capable of recognising 20 gestures basing on black and white images regardless of image rotation.
 - CombinedModels is combination of trained model 6_finger_numbers_recognition by Bartosz Sorek and hand mask creation model (segmentation) created by Robert Pintera.
 By adding additional code and own layer, models can connect and use advantage of both types.